-Thirty minutes of aerobic exercise is an effective way to keep cravings and withdrawal symptoms at bay.
-Aerobic exercise is physical activity that gets your heart rate up, gets you sweating and causes you to breathe harder.
-This can be a brisk walk, climbing a few flights of stairs, jogging, hiking, cycling or swimming.
+Thirty minutes of aerobic exercise a day is an effective way to keep cravings and withdrawal symptoms at bay.
+Aerobic exercise is any physical activity that gets your heart rate up, gets you sweating, and causes you to breathe harder.
+Examples of aerobic exercise include walking, jogging, sports, swimming, or even climbing a few flights of stairs.

 Before beginning any physical activity or program, please consult with a health care professional.